18 Wheeler Crash & Truck Accident Lawyer

 - U-Haul Trucks & Trailers

 - Commercial Trucks

 There are a number of safety concerns unique to semi trucks:

 Enhanced Bling Spots:

-These blind spots are known as “no zones,” and they are located around the sides and rear of the truck.
+These blind spots are known as “no zones.”
+They are on the sides and rear of the truck.
 To a truck driver, large portions of the road are completely invisible.’

 Longer Acceleration and Stopping Distances:

-Long stopping distances make it easier for semi trucks to get into rear-end accidents with the vehicles in front of them.
-Acceleration distances are not quite as dangerous, but they can pose serious problems with a truck is trying to merge with traffic.
+Long stopping distances make it easier for semi trucks to get into rear-end accidents.
+Acceleration distances are not quite as dangerous.
+But they can pose serious problems with a truck is trying to merge with traffic.